Canon PIXMA TR160 Printer Review

 3. Portable

 The Canon PIXMA TR160 is a print-only portable inkjet printer.
-A replacement of the Canon PIXMA TR150, the TR160 is nearly identical to its predecessor, adding only Wi-Fi 5 support and improved wireless security.
+As a replacement for the Canon PIXMA TR150, the TR160 is nearly identical to its predecessor, adding only Wi-Fi 5 support and enhanced wireless security.
 It uses the same 5-color ink system comprising a pigment black and a dye black ink.
 Connectivity options include USB and Wi-Fi, as well as support for Apple AirPrint and Mopria Print Service.
 It has a 50-sheet input tray capacity and supports manual duplex printing.
-Like its predecessor, this model is compatible with the LK-72 battery pack, allowing you to operate the printer when there isn't a power outlet nearby.
+Like its predecessor, this model is compatible with the LK-72 battery pack, enabling you to operate the printer even when a power outlet isn't nearby.

 Our Verdict

-The Canon PIXMA TR160 is okay for family use.
+The Canon PIXMA TR160 is okay for home use, but it's not what it was designed for.
 It produces sharp documents and detailed photos, but since it's a print-only unit, you'll need a separate scanner if you want to scan anything.
-It has wired and wireless connectivity, making it easy for every household member to access, and because it's a compact portable model, you can also move it from one room to another without too much trouble.
-You'll have to replace the ink cartridges often, as they don't yield many prints, but thankfully, the cartridges are relatively inexpensive, so you won't have to worry about high recurring costs.
+It features both wired and wireless connectivity, making it easy for every household member to access.
+Additionally, as a compact and portable model, it can be easily moved from one room to another without much trouble.
+You'll need to replace the ink cartridges frequently, as they don't yield many prints.
+However, the cartridges are relatively inexpensive, so you won't have to worry about high recurring costs.

 Pros